algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecifications/technicalSpecifications.md

 Such a project is particularly valuable in real-world applications such as logistics, navigation, and urban planning.
 Efficient route optimization can help businesses reduce fuel consumption, improve delivery times, and enhance overall operational efficiency.
 Moreover, this software can aid travelers and commuters in making more informed decisions, saving time, and minimizing travel-related uncertainties.

-The software will be developed in **C++** to fully exploit the language's performance capabilities, particularly for large-scale graph processing.
-It will expose its functionality through a **REST API**, allowing external users to query the system for the shortest path between two landmarks.
-The system will support both **JSON** and **XML** formats for API responses, ensuring broad compatibility.
+The software will be developed in C++ to fully exploit the language's performance capabilities, particularly for large-scale graph processing.
+It will expose its functionality through a REST API, allowing external users to query the system for the shortest path between two landmarks.
+The system will support both JSON and XML formats for API responses, ensuring broad compatibility.

 ### Document Purpose